TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-17-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

 **[Rule #6 - Do Not Abbreviate](https://github.com/object-calisthenics/phpcs-calisthenics-rules#6-do-not-abbreviate)** checks these cases. **It detects short names that are ambiguous and hard to decode.**

-To run it in CLI just include Object Calisthenics' `ruleset.xml` and specify the sniff name:
+To run it from the command line just include Object Calisthenics' `ruleset.xml` and specify the sniff's name:

 ``` bash
 vendor/bin/phpcs src -sp \